Let me tell you a secret about Croatian people.

 If you stay dabbling in a Croat’s outer circle, expect a lukewarm response.
 Heck, expect even a few stroppy replies.
 Especially when you’re a customer and someone is having a bad day.
 We don’t see a point in pleasantries.

 I know, I’ve taken you on a long winded journey.
-And you’re probably wondering: Andrea, why on earth should I care about making friends with Croats if I’m here only for a short while.
+And you’re probably wondering: Andrea, why on earth should I care about Croatian personality traits if I’m here only for a short while.

 OK, hear me out.